Liturgical-Calendar/LiturgicalCalendarAPI/README.md

 # CHANGELOG

 ## [v2.6]() (July 26th 2020)
- * integrate the calculation of the liturgical cycle (YEAR A,B for festivities and YEAR I,II,II for weekdays) directly into the engine, so that applications that take care of elaborating the data for display don't have to worry about it
+ * integrate the calculation of the liturgical cycle (YEAR A,B,C for festivities and YEAR I,II for weekdays) directly into the engine, so that applications that take care of elaborating the data for display don't have to worry about it
  * update both examples, PHP and Javascript, to use the new `liturgicalyear` property returned in the JSON data, and bring Javascript example up to par with the PHP example (add month cell that spans all events for that month)

 ## [v2.5](https://github.com/JohnRDOrazio/LiturgicalCalendar/releases/tag/v2.5) (July 25th 2020)